 CBC/SRC, also known as the Canadian Broadcasting Corporation (CBC) or Société Radio-Canada (SRC), is a Canadian state-owned public broadcaster founded in 1936.
 Its primary output is broadcast television and radio programming.
 As of 2023, it employed approximately 6,680 people and generated revenue exceeding $1 billion.
 The company's headquarters are located in Canada.

 CBC/SRC offers 7 products in the media and telecoms services industry.
-CBC/SRC's product portfolio comprises of broadcast television and radio and streaming services.
+CBC/SRC's product portfolio comprises of broadcast television and radio and media and TV services.

 Subscribe for full access to CBC/SRC's products in full detail